Omar-tarek3/TodoList-App/README.md

 # TodoList Microservices Application

 The TodoList Microservices Application is a comprehensive end-to-end project that embodies a modern approach to software development and deployment.
-It comprises a frontend built with React, a backend Node.js Express, and a MySQL database considering DevOps best practices and automated CI/CD pipelines for efficient and scalable application delivery.
+It comprises a frontend built with React, a backend Node.js Express, and a MySQL database considering DevOps best practices and automated CI/CD pipelines for efficient and scalable application delivery..

 ## Table of Contents